David Malouf: Lecturing

-Themes and subject matter
+Subject matter

-Malouf's work tends to be set in Australia, though "a European sensibility" is also present.
+Malouf's work tends to be set in Australia, though "a European sensibility" is also present according to an eNotes study guide.

-His writing is characterised by a heightened sense of spatial relations, from the physical environments into which he takes his readers—whether within or outside built spaces, or in a natural landscape.
-He has likened each of his succession of novels to the discovery and exploration of a new room in a house, rather than part of an overarching development.
+His writing was characterised by a heightened sense of spatial relations, from the physical environments into which he takes his readers—whether within or outside built spaces, or in a natural landscape.
+He likened each of his succession of novels to the discovery and exploration of a new room in a house, rather than part of an overarching development.
 "At a certain point, you begin to see what the connections are between things, and you begin to know what space it is you are exploring."

 From his first novel Johnno onwards, his themes focused on "male identity and soul-searching".
 He said that much of the male writing that preceded him "was about the world of action.
 I don't think that was ever an accurate description of men's lives".
 He identified Patrick White as the writer who turned this around in Australian literature—that White's writing was the kind "that goes behind inarticulacy and or unwillingness to speak, writing that gives the language of feeling to people who don't have it themselves".

 Malouf also said that "I knew that the world around you is only uninteresting if you can't see what is really going on.
 The place you come from is always the most exotic place you'll ever encounter because it is the only place where you recognise how many secrets and mysteries there are in people's lives".
 However, after nearly four decades of writing, he concluded that in older writers can sometimes be found "a fading of the intensity of the imagination, and ... of the interest in the tiny details of life and behaviour—you see [writers] getting a bit impatient with that."

+Personal life and death

+Malouf was homosexual.
+He lived in England and Tuscany, and for three decades spent most of his time in Sydney.
+In his later years Malouf lived in Queensland.
+He died in Gold Coast, Queensland, on 22 April 2026, aged 92.

 Awards and honours

+Malouf was appointed an Officer of the Order of Australia (AO) in the 1987 Australia Day Honours for services to literature.

 As well as his numerous accolades for fiction, Malouf was awarded the Pascall Prize for Critical Writing in 1988.
 In 2008, Malouf won the Australian Publishers Association's Lloyd O'Neil Award for outstanding service to the Australian book industry.
 He was elected a Fellow of the Royal Society of Literature in 2008.
-He is also an Honorary Fellow of the Australian Academy of the Humanities.
+He was also an Honorary Fellow of the Australian Academy of the Humanities.